italolanza/graduation-project/README.md

 Its contains the basic trained tensor flow based network that is going to be used by the others frameworks.

+To enable the conda environment: `conda activate motor-fault-classification`

 ## Todo